Govt. Tourism License 3195/080/81

-Among the variety of food in the Himalayan Sherpa cuisines, Rildok is a remarkable dish that is simple and culturally rich.
+Among the variety of foods in the Himalayan Sherpa cuisines, Rildok is a remarkable dish that is simple and culturally rich.
 This delicacy is made from potatoes, which are pounded into soft and sticky dough after boiling, and then formed into dumplings.
 These dumplings are then boiled in a flavored broth, turning the meal light and very satisfying, epitomizing the wholesomeness of Sherpa culinary traditions.

 The broth in Rildok is warm, like the essence of Himalayan Sherpa cuisine itself, and is often spiced with Sichuan pepper and other local herbs to give it a finer taste.
 Those dumplings float in the soup, providing an altogether different texture that pairs very well with hearty flavors.